Blue Cross Community OptionsSM

 ICP is for seniors and adults, 19 and older, with disabilities and Medicaid only (no Medicare).

-BCBSIL will provide services to ICP members who live in Cook County.
+BCBSIL will provide services to ICP members who live in Cook, DuPage, Kane, Kankakee, Lake and Will Counties.

 The Illinois Department of Healthcare and Family Services (HSF) has entered into a contract with Blue Cross and Blue Shield of Illinois (BCBSIL) to offer the Blue Cross Community Family Health Plan (FHP) beginning Oct.
 1, 2014.
 FHP will be offered to eligible participants in six Illinois counties: Cook, DuPage, Kane, Kankakee, Lake and Will.